Kingston DC2000B (Boot Drive) 960GB M.2 SSD

 ATTO Disk Benchmark

-Here, a 256 MB file is written several times to the Kingston M.2 SSD.
+Here, a 256 MB file is written to the Kingston NVMe M.2 SSD multiple times.
 The I/O block size varies (from 512 bytes to 64 megabytes).
-The larger the blocks, the faster they can be written and read.
+The larger the blocks, the faster writing and reading usually becomes.

 ATTO Disk Benchmark TEST: Kingston DC2000B (Boot Drive) 960GB